OpenRiskNet/home/openshift/recipes/renew-certificates/README.md

 # Certificate Renewal

+>   Caution: Depending on your OpenShift version the playbooks may be limited to
+    [Ansible] v2.5 or v2.4.

 An [ansible] playbook and roles for a CentOS deployment that can be used to renew Let's Encrypt/[Certbot]-like SSL certificates in an OpenShift cluster.
 The playbook contains two [roles] that involve...